JaredTweed/SQL-queries/OtherSQLAssignment.md

 # SQL Project

+I got full marks on all the code I have shown in this md file.

 ## Airport Schema

 The schema for the airport database is as follows.
 Primary key attributes are underlined and foreign keys are noted in superscript.